-Within the village and outer village, a wide range of open spaces, greens and wooded corridors or pockets help to support the settlement and define the rural village character.
+Within the village and outer village, a range of open spaces, greens and wooded corridors or pockets are important in supporting the settlement and in defining the rural village character.

-Some of these have existing protection through national or local designation such as Hill Park (SNCI and LNR) and Titsey Woods (SSSI).
-Other areas are designated as Ancient Woodland including Park Wood.
-These are mapped in Section 02.3.
+Some of these have protection through national and more local designation such as Hill Park (SNCI and LNR), Titsey Woods (SSSI) and areas of Ancient Woodland.

-The following spaces are registered as 'Village Greens' in the parish:- Westmore Green, Tatsfield Green, KE(VII) Memorial Ground, Ashen Shaw, Clacket Green, and land adjacent to 'Janer's smallholding'.
+The following spaces are registered as Village Greens in the parish:-

+Westmore Green, Tatsfield Green, KE(VII) Memorial Ground), Ashen Shaw, Clacket Green, and land adjacent to 'Janer's smallholding'.

-Further areas are designated by TDC as Open Spaces/providing space for sports: The Square Paynesfield Road, Furze Corner playing field and Tatsfield School Multi-Use Games Area (MUGA).
+Other areas designated by TDC as Open Spaces/ providing space for sports are The Square Paynesfield Road, Furze Corner playing field and Tatsfield School Multi-Use Games Area (MUGA).

-The following spaces have been assessed and consulted upon for designation as 'Local Green Spaces' to be protected under this Plan and NPPF paragraphs 101-103:-
+Local Green Spaces which are locally important and should be protected under this Plan and NPPF paragraphs 101-103 are:-

 - Millennium Wood and KE(VII) Memorial Ground

 - Ashen Shaw

 - Kemsley Wood

+- Parsons Shaw

+- Limehouse Bottom

+- Park Wood